Matzefritz/HiWonder_MentorPi/docs/documentation.md

 #

-The `controller` package includes the `controller.launch.py` launch file (located in `/driver/controller/launch`).
-This file basically starts up the robot.
-Here is what it does:
+All this functionality can be launched via `controller.launch.py` (located in `/driver/controller/launch`).
+This launchfile starts a cascaded launch procedure:
-1. First, it launches the file `odom_publisher.launch.py` (in `driver/controller/launch`) is launched, which then starts the following three files
+1. First, `odom_publisher.launch.py` (in `driver/controller/launch`) is launched, which intern launches:

-    1. `robot_description.launch.py` - (located in `/simulations/mentorpi_description`), this launches a `/robot_description` topic and the `/tf` and `/tf_static` topics, which publish the transforms.
+    1. `robot_description.launch.py` - (located in `/simulations/mentorpi_description`), this node exposes the `/robot_description`, `/tf` and `/tf_static` topics, which publish the transforms.
-    2. `ros_robot_controller.launch.py` - This launches the `ros_robot_controller_node`, which is responsible for most functions of the robot: it publishes the raw IMU data, sets the led, buzzer, motors, servos, etc. and communicates with the extension board
+    2. `ros_robot_controller.launch.py` - This launches the `ros_robot_controller_node`, responsible for most functions of the robot: it publishes the raw IMU data, sets the led, buzzer, motors, servos, etc. and communicates with the extension board.
     3. `odom_publisher_node` - the `odom_publisher_node` calculates the robot's position and orientation based on velocity commands and then publishes raw odometry data on the `/odom_raw` topic.

-2. Then, it launches `imu_filter.launch.py`, which launches another launch file under `peripherals/launch`.
-This launch file first applies the IMU calibration and then starts an IMU filter node.
-The raw IMU data is filtered with the `imu_complementary_filter` package (http://wiki.ros.org/imu_complementary_filter) and published on the `/imu` topic.
+2. Secondly, `imu_filter.launch.py` from the `peripherals` package.
+Both the `imu_calib_node` and the `imu_filter_node` are started.
+The raw IMU data is additionally filtered by the `imu_complementary_filter` package (http://wiki.ros.org/imu_complementary_filter) and published on the `/imu` topic.

-3. Lastly, an `ekf_filter_node` is started, this node uses an extended Kalman filter is started through the `robot_localization` (http://docs.ros.org/en/melodic/api/robot_localization/html/index.html) package
+3. Lastly, `ekf_filter_node` is started, this node uses an extended Kalman filter from the `robot_localization` (http://docs.ros.org/en/melodic/api/robot_localization/html/index.html) package.

 After launching `controller.launch.py`, all of the main functions of the robot should be running:
 - robot_description should be published